RobWar-code/sci-booster/README.md

 					{
 						"id": , // May be null
 						"node_num" : "", // (ie: "01")
-						"label": "",
+						"x": , // Integer, the x coordinate of the component node box on the stage (0 to stage width) "y": , // Integer, the y coordinate of the component node box on the stage (0 to stage height) "label": "",
 						"graphic_file": "", // File name/ web link of the image associated with the node "graphic_text": "",